Bell Tower Green Park will open Friday after years of fundraising, construction - Salisbury Post

 “Our board of directors and donors have been dreaming about this day for several years and we are just elated that it looks like we are going to have a beautiful weekend to finally allow the community to come explore its new park,” said Dyke Messinger, president of Bell Tower Green.

-The park is bounded by Innes, South Church, West Fisher and South Jackson Streets.
+The park is bounded by Innes, South Church, West Fisher and South Jackson streets.
 It’s adjacent to the Salisbury Post, Rowan Public Library, Maxwell Chambers House and St. John’s Lutheran Church.
 It was previously set to open on Sept.
 10, but COVID-19 concerns prompted the cancellation of the grand opening as well as the Pops at the Post event that would have been the following day.
 The extra time was used to complete a few of the previously unfinished tasks and give the recently planted grass a chance to establish its roots.
 The park also received necessary permits to keep the water wall running.

 “We are ready to finally see our citizens able to enjoy the beautiful new green space, interactive water wall, splash pad, and play area that we have been watching come out of the ground the past two years,” said Salisbury Parks and Recreation Director Nick Aceves.
 “We have a good team in place to take over management of the park, and we are grateful for the partnership we have had with the Bell Tower Green board to get to this point.”